Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 F1, F1b and F2b Generations Explained

-Like many dog breeds, the Mini Goldendoodle has different breeding generations.
+Like many mixed dog breeds, the Mini Goldendoodle has different breeding generations.
 Puppies of different generations can look quite different from one another and have different traits.

 Knowing your Goldendoodle’s generation can be helpful for determining what qualities of each parent breed they may have.